 The Poetry Demon: Song-Dynasty Monks on Verse and the Way.
 Kuroda Studies of East Asian Buddhism no. 29.
 University of Hawai’i Press.
 July 2021.

 Countless Sands: Medieval Buddhists and Their Environments.
 University of Hawai’i Press.
 Co-edited with Jeffrey Moser.
-Forthcoming.
+In press.

 Co-edited Special Issue

 “Mapping the Sacred: Geospatial studies of Chinese Religions,” a special issue of Review of Religion and Chinese Society 3.2 (2016).
 Co-edited with J. E. E. Pettit.

 “Buddhist Fundraising Poems and Other Lost Verses from Venerable Miaozhan’s Gāthā (printed 1142),” History of Religions.
 In Press.

 [Chinese language] “宋本《妙湛和尚偈頌》及相關資料” [The Song edition of Gāthā of Venerable Miaozhan and related historical materials], 俗語言研究, vol 7.
 In Press.

 “The Flavors of Monks’ Poetry: On a Witty Denigration and its Influences,” Journal of the American Oriental Society 141.1 (2021), 125–150.

 [Chinese language] “析論長蘆宗賾《坐禪儀》及《勸化集》兼其對居士的教化” [Changlu Zongze’s ‘Principles of Seated Meditation’ and ‘Tracts on Abstaining from Alcohol and Meat’ as essays for laypeople], Shengyan yanjiu 聖嚴研究, vol. 14 (2021), 297–333